 Similar to community event booths, these pop-up outreach opportunities would take place at everyday public locations such as the grocery store, outside a local library, café, etc., to engage community members traditionally less inclined to participate in the public planning process.
+Virtual "pop-up" events on social media outlets including Facebook, Twitter, and Instagram would take place on a regular basis to engage online audiences traditionally less inclined to participate in the public planning process.
 This outreach technique affords an opportunity to reach a sector of the public that may not originally have intended to participate in a public planning exercise.